 "Mr. Potter I've tried to explain.
 Perhaps you can help?" she appealed to him.
 Harry was beginning to grow nervous.
 Why did everyone seem so angry?

 "I know what you said, Minerva, but his guilt or innocence must be decided in court once we have all of the information."

 "No!
 You don't understand!"
 Hermione shouted as she too stood up.

 "He is quite ill," Healer Andrell reasserted himself.

 "We have medical facilities of our own," one of the men with Shacklebolt said.

 "I really must insist he cannot be moved."
 The healer sounded more and more desperate as he realized he was losing control of the situation.
 Harry glanced at Ron who shrugged his shoulders.
 Malfoy looked paler than usual.

 "I'm sorry, Healer, but we have the warrant here.
 I must bring Professor Snape to Azkaban to await his hearing."

 The words hit Harry like an anvil to the head.
 He jumped from his chair, imposing himself between the bed and the three men at the entrance, and pulling out his wand in one fluid motion.
 "Over my dead body!" he shouted angrily.

-All movement and breathing in the room immediately ceased as everyone looked at Harry with wide eyes, and some with fear.
+All movement and breathing in the room immediately ceased as everyone looked at Harry with wide eyes, and most with fear.
 Malfoy looked relieved.
-"Too many people" Andrell squeaked while holding his hands to his forehead.
+"Too many people..."
+Andrell repeated and threw his hands up in a gesture of defeat.